Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 The state that is often cited as having the most sightings in the United States is Washington.

-This is largely due to the dense forests and remote wilderness areas found in the Pacific Northwest region, particularly in the Cascade Mountains and Olympic Peninsula, which are believed to provide suitable habitats for a large, elusive creature like Bigfoot.
+This is mainly due to the dense forests and remote wilderness areas in the Pacific Northwest region, particularly in the Cascade Mountains and Olympic Peninsula, which are believed to provide suitable habitats for large, elusive creatures like Bigfoot.

 The rugged terrain and vast expanses of wilderness in Washington provide ample opportunities for people to encounter the creature or perceive signs of its presence.